Corporate insolvency

 How do you file a winding-up petition against a company?

-You can fill in a form, which you must send to the bankruptcy court in the judicial district in which the company is located.
+You can fill in a form, which you must send to the bankruptcy court in the judicial district where the company is located.

-A winding-up petition must be in writing and contain the name, address and CVR number of the debtor.
-You must also write the amount owing by the company and for what it is owed.
-Moreover, you must write your own name, address and telephone number.
+A winding-up petition must be in writing and contain the name, address, and CVR no./VAT no. of the debtor.
+You must also write the amount owed by the company and for what it is owed.
+Moreover, you must write your own name, address, and telephone number.

-There are two different winding-up petition forms in relation to companies – one if the company owes you money and one if you apply to wind up your own company.
+There are two different winding-up petition forms when it comes to companies – one if the company owes you money, and one if you apply to wind up your own company.

 Find judicial district via address search (in Danish)